danieldreier/puppet-resource_facts/README.markdown

 no individual node is aware of all of them, and you're willing to tolerate manually-provisioned nodes so long as they comply with your tagging rules.

-If you track `ec2_instance` resources with factery, and you grok puppet 4 iteration, you're in luck.
+If you track `ec2_instance` resources with resource facts, and you grok puppet 4 iteration, you're in luck.
 You can iterate over the `resources['ec2_instance']` structured fact, select resources that do not include the correct data in the `tags` parameter, and define new `ec2_instance` resources with those nodes set